top of page

 The football helmet customized for the Bison quarterback.
 You can see the augmented reality screen placed over the right eye.

-AT&T 5G Football Helmet
+AT&T 5G Football Helmet and App

-A revolutionary device designed to empower D/deaf and hard of hearing athletes in American Football.
+A revolutionary device designed to empower d/Deaf and hard of hearing athletes in American Football.

 Client: AT&T and Mayda Entertainment